How important are schools?

 The Commonwealth of Virginia places great emphasis and importance on public education.
 In fact, the Virginia Constitution says, “[t]hat free government rests, as does all progress, upon the broadest possible diffusion of knowledge, and that the Commonwealth should avail itself of those talents which nature has sown so liberally among its people by assuring the opportunity for their fullest development by an effective system of education throughout the Commonwealth.”
 (Va.
 Const.
 Art.
 I, §15)

-The Code of Virginia § 22.1-253.13:1(A) says, “The General Assembly and the Board of Education believe that the fundamental goal of the public schools of this Commonwealth must be to enable each student to develop the skills that are necessary for success in school and preparation for life and reaching their full potential.”
+The Code of Virginia § 22.1-253.13:1(A) says, “The General Assembly and the Board of Education believe that the fundamental goal of the public schools of this Commonwealth must be to enable each student to develop the skills that are necessary for success in school, preparation for life and reaching their full potential.”

 Responsibilities at school